Emory University, Women's, Gender, and Sexuality Studies

 |Location:||Georgia, United States|

-Our needs for faculty growth in this area align nicely with the new strategic plans outlined by both Emory College (ECAS Strategic Plan) and Emory University (One Emory).
-This search will complement Emory’s growing distinction in the scholarship on gender, sexuality, race, and health in the African American experience.
+This search will complement Emory’s growing distinction in the scholarship on gender, race, and sexuality.
 All applicants must have a demonstrated commitment to teaching and mentoring a diverse student body.
 Candidates must hold a Ph.D. in a relevant discipline/field.

-Review of applications will begin November 1st, 2019.
+Review of applications will begin November 1st, 2023.
 Applications received up to 30 days after review begins will be given full consideration.
 Review will continue until the position is filled.
-At this time, we ask applicants to submit a cover letter, names and contact information of three referees, and a CV.
+At this time, we ask applicants to submit a cover letter, CV, a relevant writing sample, and the names and contact information of three referees.
 Candidates’ cover letters should include a discussion of their research, teaching, and service.

 Emory University, Atlanta, GA is an equal employment opportunity and affirmative action employer.
 Women, minorities, people with disabilities and veterans are strongly encouraged to apply.
-The successful candidate will be expected to abide by the faculty responsibilities outlined by the Emory College of Arts and Sciences (ECAS Faculty Senate Statement).
+The successful candidate will be expected to abide by the faculty responsibilities outlined by the Emory College of Arts and Sciences.

-Questions may be sent to Professor Deboleena Roy, Chair of the Department of Women’s, Gender, and Sexuality Studies: email@example.com.
+Questions may be sent to Professor Falguni A. Sheth, Chair of the Department of Women’s, Gender, and Sexuality Studies: email@example.com.